L0wKey/portfolio/README.md

 # portfolio
-Various projects I work on.
+Various projects I have worked on or am currently working on.